mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 21 June 2025

-- The average temperature today is 25.48˚C,
+- The average temperature today is 26.75˚C,
-- With highs of 26.03˚C and lows of 24.97˚C,
+- With highs of 26.75˚C and lows of 26.75˚C,
-- It may feel like 25.49˚C with clear sky
+- It may feel like 27.03˚C with light rain
-- The wind speed is 4.47m/s and visibility is 10000m
+- The wind speed is 3.09m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 54%
+- The pressure is 1018hPa and humidity is 47%
 - The sun will rise at 03:48 and set at 20:31

 <!-- weather_marker ends -->